Once you have gone through the process of outsourcing a staff member, the next step is to train your new staff member.

 As an employer, is important that you train your new employee with the correct knowledge on the aspects of the role and your business.
-What we can guarantee that our recruitment and on-boarding process is excellent, so the new employee will be equipped to get started, however with your help with training It will help maximise the effectiveness and efficiencies of the role.
+We can guarantee that our recruitment and onboarding process is excellent, so the new employee will be equipped to get started, however, with your help with training It will help maximise the effectiveness and efficiencies of the role.

-Areas of training would include providing the new employee with a clear understanding of the tasks to do the job and the tools and software they need to be familiar with.
-Been very clear about what you need from them will help them keep up with the demands of your business.
-Take the time, have the patience and understanding, and you will be rewarding through an engaged and hard-working employee well after the training period is finished.
+This would include providing the new employee with a clear understanding of the tasks to do the job and the tools and software they need to be familiar with.
+Being very clear about what you need from them will help them keep up with the demands of your business.
+Take the time, have patience and understanding, and you will be rewarded through an engaged and hard-working employee well after the training period is finished.

 Prioritise your needs

-You have made the decision to outsource an employee because you have seen a need in your business to do so.
-Before you let your new employee start, you need time to train and familiarise them in all the relevant aspects of your business.
+You have decided to outsource an employee because you have seen a need in your business to do so.
+Before you let your new employee start, you need time to train and familiarise them with all the relevant aspects of your business.
 It’s part of the process.